arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 - Make sure you have the latest Linux image.
 Refer to [this section](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#portenta-x8-os-image-update) to confirm that your Portenta X8 is up-to-date.

 ***To ensure stable operation of the Portenta Hat Carrier with Portenta X8, the minimum Linux image version required for Portenta X8 is __746__.
-Download the latest version directly from this [link](https://downloads.arduino.cc/portentax8image/image-latest.tar.gz).***
+To flash the latest image on your board, you can use the [Portenta X8 Out-of-the-box](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience) or [flash it manually](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#update-using-uuu-tool) downloading the latest version directly from this [link](https://downloads.arduino.cc/portentax8image/image-latest.tar.gz).***

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2.0+](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor) in case you want to use the auxiliary microcontroller of the Portenta X8 to run Arduino code.